airbytehq/airbyte/docs/integrations/sources/salesforce.md

 * Salesforce Account
 * Dedicated Salesforce user (optional)

-**Note**: We recommend creating a new Salesforce user, restricted, read-only OAuth credentials specifically for Airbyte access.
-In addition, you can restrict access to only the data and streams you need by creating a profile in Salesforce and assigning it to the user.
+**Note**: In order to tightly scope Airbyte's access to your data, we recommend creating a dedicated read-only Salesforce user that is used for Airbyte syncs.
+You can also further the user's (and therefore Airbyte's) access to only the data and streams you need Airbyte to replicate by creating a profile in Salesforce and assigning it to the user.

 ### Setup guide